Investing in the musical life and legacy of Philadelphia

 WHAT WE DON’T FUND:

-• Applications that rely on the MFS grant as the sole or majority source of funding, or as a minimal source of funding; the MFS request should be between 10%-50% of the total project budget.
+• Applications that rely on the MFS grant as the sole or majority source of funding, or as a minimal source of funding.
+The MFS request must be between 10%-50% of the total project budget.
+Applications that do not conform to this rule will not be considered.

 • Applications for season support.
 If a proposed project includes elements distributed over the course of an entire season, evaluators may at their discretion consider it as a request for season support and therefore ineligible for funding.